Vancouver Permanent Residency Lawyers

 - Provincial income support benefits may not form part of the declared financial assets.

+However, sponsors may be recipients of disability benefits or employment insurance benefits.
 Anyone in British Columbia who wants to sponsor a spouse or partner to join them can take advantage of the opportunity to become familiar with the spousal sponsorship program under Canadian immigration laws.

 What makes a temporary resident eligible for permanent residence?